OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/7_MAIN_Painting_a_global_picture_of_Open_Access.md

 ### Asia

-Regional initiatives include [Nepal Journals Online]() (NEPJOL), which provides full text access to more than 11,000 journal articles.
+Regional initiatives include [Nepal Journals Online](https://www.nepjol.info/) (NepJOL) is a service to provide access to Nepalese published research, and increase worldwide knowledge of indigenous scholarship.
+It covers the full range of academic disciplines and provides full text access to more than 17,000 journal articles.

 In the Middle East, [Lujano and Khalifa, 2018](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Lujano%20and%20Khalifa%2C%202018.pdf) found that "APCs and submission charges is growing trend in low economic countries, for example: Egypt, Sudan, North Africa States, however in high economic countries like Gulf States the authors get paid when publish a paper in a journal."